kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 rules which cluster admins listed out as guardrails (dns must be allowed, egress to some IPs must be denied etc.)

-#### Sample Spec for Story 4: Enforce network/security best practices
+#### Sample Spec for Story 4: Zero-trust default security posture for tenants

 As a cluster admin, I want all workloads to start with a network/security model that meets the needs of my company.